The Vétéo Team

 I am a passionate veterinarian doing a passionate job.
 I value taking the time to be with you and your companions, and above all, taking the time to explain, making every medical procedure clear and easy to understand.

-That's why I decided to found Vétéo in 2025: to practise my profession with the greatest freedom, in a setting that suits me.
+That is why I decided to found Vétéo in 2025: to practise my profession with the greatest freedom, in a setting that truly reflects who I am.

 I share my life with Moon, a dog who was once paraplegic and who completed all her rehabilitation in our beautiful Swiss mountains.